 Places to visit in West Sikkim

 Offering enchanting views of beautiful scenery, west Sikkim is a refined ethos that speaks of vibrant existence amidst nature and harmony.
 Tourists can always look forward to having a great time in this surreal land.
-South Sikkim is one of the best districts to visit with family and kids.
+In addition, South Sikkim is one of the best districts to visit with family and kids.

 1. Legship - Picturesque Landscapes